-Kate M. Donley is pleased to serve Norwich as a Lecturer in English and ESL.
+Kate M. Donley is pleased to serve Norwich as a Lecturer in English.

 Growing up in the culturally diverse city of Chicago inspired her to major in linguistics, join the Peace Corps, and pursue a master's degree in Teaching English as a Second Language and applied linguistics from Northern Arizona University.
 She has specialized in teaching advanced academic English, which she has done at several highly accredited intensive English and academic bridge programs.